Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Results and Analysis

 \section{Results and Analysis}

-We present the results and implications of our data augmentation strategy using binary and scaled labels, evaluated via prompting and fine-tuning.
+We present the results and implications of our data augmentation strategies, evaluated via prompting and fine-tuning.
 While we report both accuracy and weighted F1-score, we focus on F1-score due to its greater sensitivity in class-imbalanced classification tasks.